Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 Long enough to know that it's gotten, well, a little insane.

-That's why we started normally a podcast for people who are over the hysteria and just want clarity.
+That's why we started Normally, a podcast for people who are over the hysteria and just want clarity.

 We talk about the issues that actually matter to the country without panic, without yelling, and with a healthy dose of humor.

-So if you're into common sense, sanity, and some occasional fast.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeart Radio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

-Well, we're back on the Sean Hannity show.
+Well, we're back on the Sean Hannity Show.

-This is Governor Ron DeSantis.
+This is Governor Ronji Sandis.

-I'm here with Congressman Thomas Massey from Kentucky and Congressman Chip Roy from Texas, both of whom uh are very active.
+I'm here with Congressman Thomas Massey from Kentucky and Congressman Chip Roy from Texas, both of whom are very active.

-They're they're both very strong constitutionalists.
+They're both very strong constitutionalists.

 They understand what the country's all about, and they're fighting to make sure that we restore what's great about our country.

-I want to give each of you 60 seconds to talk about uh some of the things you're working on.
+I want to give each of you 60 seconds to talk about some of the things you're working on.

 I know, Chip, I've heard you talk about defunding the United Nations and a bunch of other stuff.